Kernix13/markdown-cheatsheet/README.md

 Pertaining to spacers in between sections, I am experimenting with 8-16px high PNG files with a gradient.
 I have one of those in my _Beginner Git Commands_ repo.
 I want to make one with the gradient colors used for dark and light mode here on GitHub.

 Also, let's look at the small font-size for H5 and H6 tags (Markdown version).
+Regular paragraph size in markdown equals the font-size for `h4` or `###`.
 Where/when would using these be useful?

 #### How about H4 as a comparison